 Do Snow Caves Make Good Survival Shelters?

-Once you build a snow cave, it is a very good survival shelter.
+Once you build a snow cave, it is an excellent survival shelter.
 However, snow caves are NOT suitable for most winter survival situations.
 Here are some of the major issues with snow cave shelters:

 Snow Caves Are Energy-Intensive